jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_grid_physicaldisks_disksummary.md

 folder: ConnectWindows
 ---

-Clicking an entry displays information about the logical disks located on the selected physical disk.
+{% include tip.html content="Clicking an entry displays information about the logical disks located on the selected physical disk." %}

-## The column details are:
+## The columns of the grid are:

 ### Disk